 Body found encased in 'cement' in Nevada desert believed to be that of missing woman: reports

-The body of Las Vegas woman who was reported missing in May was believed to have been found last week in the Nevada desert, completely encased in cement inside a “wooden structure,” court documents revealed.
+The body of a Las Vegas woman who was reported missing in May is believed to have been found in the Nevada desert, completely encased in cement inside a “wooden structure,” court documents reveal.

 Las Vegas Metropolitan Police were dispatched to a home on May 31 just before 7 p.m. concerning a missing person report.
 The victim, later identified by Las Vegas Review-Journal as Esmeralda Gonzalez, 24, had not been heard from for several days.